It was August of 2017 and our PR had finally come through in a record 42 days after AoR.

 - Should we start preparing our profiles to find a job before landing?

-Some of these questions need to be discussed in detailed, which we will get to of course at a later date, until then, let me tell you how we went about it.
+Some of these questions need to be discussed in detail, which we will get to of course at a later date, until then, let me tell you how we went about it.

 This article will discuss: